 "I visited the centre yesterday and found a great openness to share message of unity, love and peace which I had discovered.
 I am proud that the Centre in Nashville has become a beacon for understanding and sharing spiritual values.
-It was obviously money well spent!,” Cat Stevens (Yusuf Islam), Tennessean (Sept.
-2016)
+It was obviously money well spent!,” Cat Stevens (Yusuf Islam), Sept.
+2016.

 The mission of the Community Partnerships Committee for ICN is to develop long lasting positive and meaningful relationships with individuals and organizations in the Nashville community that will help form partnerships and foster a better understanding of Islam and the Muslim community.